 Deep Clean The Stove & Oven

 Next, we are going to clean the oven.
-If you are anything like me you probably use your oven almost every day, yet only clean it every few months.
+You probably use your oven almost every day if you are anything like me, yet only clean it every few months.
 It is important to do when you going to deep clean a kitchen.

 So, we are going to clean the oven and stovetop.
 You can use the self-cleaning feature on your oven or you can clean it yourself.